Preparing for Your Hospital Stay

 - If the catheter is replaced, you must lie flat for approximately three days.
 You can lie on your back or side as long as your head is not elevated.

-- One person is welcome to sleep overnight in your room throughout the hospital stay.
+- One or two adults are welcome to sleep overnight in your room throughout the hospital stay.
 However, we ask that no siblings stay overnight.

 This information is for educational purposes only.
 It is not intended to replace the advice of your health care providers.
 If you have any questions, talk with your doctor or others on your health care team.
 If you are a Gillette patient with urgent questions or concerns, please contact Telehealth Nursing at 651-229-3890.